allisonw5/seafloor-objects/README.md

 - ASC

 ### Runtime instrctions
+First you will want to navigate to the directory where you have cloned the repository from github.
-Activate conda environment - `conda activate seafloor-objects` (if the environment doesn't exist first run `conda env create`)
+Activate conda environment - `conda activate seafloor-objects` (if the environment doesn't exist first run `conda env create -f environment.yml`).
+The environment.yml lists out all of the packages to be installed in the conda environment.
 This can be run by selecting `run all` at the top of the jupyter notebook as long as the conda environment is activated.

 ## License